pulumi/docs/content/blog/pulumi-insights-2/index.md

 Since the initial launch of Pulumi Insights, customers have used these tools to gain valuable awareness into their IaC platform resources through the flexibility of [Resource Search](https://www.pulumi.com/blog/resource-search/) and the power of [Pulumi CrossGuard](https://www.pulumi.com/crossguard/).
 Insights 2.0 builds on this previous generation of tools to provide a range of new capabilities:

 * Bring visibility to your entire infrastructure by enabling you to scan and import all of your resources
-* Adds rich new visual explorers, structure graphs and dashboards for understanding and managing your entire infrastructure
+* Add rich new visual explorers, structured graphs and dashboards for understanding and managing your entire infrastructure
 * Extends Pulumi CrossGuard to provide direct remediation of discovered policy violations inside the Pulumi Cloud
 * Integrates Pulumi IaC to make it easy to incrementally bring your infrastructure under management with Pulumi IaC in just a few clicks
 * Brings Pulumi Copilot to your entire infrastructure for intelligent insight discovery and analysis